-Codes D-H. Elective deferrals were made to a section 401(k) cash or deferred arrangement, to a section 403(b) salary reduction agreement, to amounts deferred under a section 408(k)(6) salary reduction SEP, or to a section 501(c)(18)(D) tax-exempt organization plan.
-Elective and nonelective contributions were made to a section 457(b) deferred compensation plan for employees of state or local governments or tax-exempt organizations.
+Code D. Show the amount of elective deferrals to a section 401(k) cash or deferred arrangement plan.

+Code E. Show the amount deferred into a section 403(b) salary reduction agreement.

+Code F. Show the amount deferred under a section 408(k)(6) salary reduction SEP.

+Code G. Show the amount of elective and nonelective contributions to a section 457(b) deferred compensation plan for employees of state or local governments or tax-exempt organizations.
 Do not report section 457(f) amounts or amounts deferred under section 457(b) which are subject to a substantial risk of forfeiture.